A Unified Architecture for Dynamic Role Allocation and Collaborative Task Planning in Mixed Human-Robot Teams: Acknowledgment

 A schematic representation of the proposed architecture is shown in \autoref{fig:architecture_scheme}.
 The architecture requires an offline initialization phase, where the problem components are defined.
 In this work, human and robotic agents are generically called workers, while actions represent the atomic components of a complex task, which is referred to as job.
 In particular, we assume that, given a job, it is always possible to break it down hierarchically into its atomic components, which are called actions.
-An action is defined as the intervention of an agent in an object or in another agent.
-For example, the assembly of a table (i.e. the job) can be decomposed first in the assembly of the legs with the tabletop.
-In their turn, each leg assembly can correspond to the sequence of the leg positioning on the tabletop (action 1) and then the fastening of the two pieces (action 2).
-A task, instead, in the manuscript, is used in a generic way to group from single actions to a job.
+An action is defined as the intentional intervention of an agent directed towards objects, other agents, or the surrounding environment.
+For example, the assembly of a table (i.e., the job) can be decomposed first in the assembly of the legs with the tabletop.
+In their turn, each leg assembly can correspond to the sequence of leg positioning on the tabletop (action 1) and then the fastening of the two pieces (action 2).
+Instead, in the manuscript, a task is used in a generic way to group single actions into a job.